msikma/cmd-tokenize/readme.md

 //     ...
 ```

 Arguments are split by whitespace, with quoted sections remaining preserved.
-Nested quotes will remain intact.
 Both Unix and Windows style delimiters (dash and backslash) are supported.

 If you want to process the arguments manually and just need them split up, you can do so using `splitCommand()`.